Web Developer Insurance

 What types of insurance do web developers need?

-These business insurance policies cover common risks faced by web developers.
+These insurance policies cover common risks faced by web developers.

 Professional liability insurance icon

-Also called technology E&O insurance or tech E&O, this policy covers lawsuits related to quality of work.
+Also called technology errors and omissions insurance or tech E&O, this policy covers lawsuits related to quality of work.
 You can often add intellectual property and media liability coverage.

 BEST FOR